hcoles/pitest-site/quickstart/advanced.markdown

 To work correctly with the maven mojo plugins should include an implementation vendor and implementation title in the jar manifest that match the maven group id and artifact id of the plugin.

 The extension points are described below.
-Be aware that it is relatively likely that the described interfaces will change as development continues.
+Be aware that it is likely that the described interfaces will change as development continues.

 ### Mutation Result Listener (aka output format)